 As part of the affiliation with Huntsman Cancer Institute, University of Utah, cancer patients in Northern Nevada have the opportunity to participate in national-level clinical trials without having to travel out of the area.

 Patients often choose not to take part in available clinical trials for many reasons, including misconceptions about the methods involved.
 Many times, patients wonder if they will receive the most advanced treatment as a clinical trial participant or if they’ll be treated as a test subject.
 Fortunately, fears of receiving anything less than the best are unfounded.

 Many of the other fears about clinical trials are unnecessary as well.
 Common worries include the fear of receiving a placebo or having a treatment not covered by insurance.
-Rest assured, patients always receive the most appropriate treatment available, and many time prior arrangements can be made with the hospital or drug companies to help cover treatment costs.
+Rest assured, patients always receive the most appropriate treatment available, and many times prior arrangements can be made with the hospital or drug companies to help cover treatment costs.